Keyboard shortcuts

 Example: Nurse Rostering Problem Benchmark

-Let us examine the performance of CP-SAT, Gurobi, and Hexaly on a Nurse Rostering Problem.
+Let us examine the performance of CP-SAT, Gurobi, and Hexaly on a Nurse Rostering Problem to illustrate the additional challenge of selecting an appropriate time limit.
 Nurse rostering is a complex yet common problem in which nurses must be assigned to shifts while satisfying a variety of constraints.
 Since CP-SAT, Gurobi, and Hexaly differ significantly in their underlying algorithms, the comparison reveals pronounced performance differences.
 However, such patterns can also be observed when using the same solver across instances, albeit usually not as pronounced.

 The following two plots illustrate the value of the incumbent solution (i.e., the best solution found so far) and the best proven lower bound during the search.
 These are challenging instances, and only Gurobi is able to find an optimal solution.